The loss of a child can be one of the most difficult times in a family's life.

-The loss of a child can leave families in need of financial assistance, particularly in regards to the unexpected costs of a funeral; we are able offer some financial assistance to help with this.
-This is organised through your WCH Social Worker.
+The loss of a child can leave families in need of financial assistance, particularly with regards to the unexpected costs of a funeral.
+We are able offer some financial assistance to help with the cost of your child’s funeral.
+For more information about this please speak with the Family Service Team or your WCH Social Worker.

-Children are usually not able to verbalise their grief as an adult would, and their understanding of loss and grief are usually not as sophisticated, this, however, does not mean that children do not experience grief.
+Depending on their age, children are usually not able to verbalise their grief as an adult would, and their understanding of loss and grief are usually not as sophisticated, this, however, does not mean that children do not experience grief.
 Instead, watching children's actions can often reveal a great deal about their emotions.
-Some children may become destructive, others may be withdrawn.
+Some children may become destructive, others may become withdrawn.
 Changes in sleep patterns, eating habits or concentration/work levels can also be signs of grief.
 Grieving children may also be more/less emotional than usual, want to talk/not talk about the deceased or continue on as if nothing has happened.

 Though they may not show it in the same way, children may grieve just as intensely as adults when they suffer the loss of their brother or sister.
 There are ways that adults can help children cope with grief, and counselling for children may be an option.

 For further information please refer to our Counselling page.

 Bradley's Place, CCA's respite accommodation, continues to be available to families who have lost a child to cancer, providing an important space for the family to take time out and be together.
 Some families find it beneficial to stay at the accommodation during and around important dates and anniversaries/memorials.

 For further information please refer to the Accommodation page.